Scotland & Ireland - 14 Days

 Today you'll travel to the south of Skye and cross over the water to the port town of Mallaig, on Scotland's west coast.
 This is a scenic locale, home to stunning white-sand beaches and romantic cottages.
 There's also a fun atmosphere here with shops, pubs, restaurants, and plenty of fish and chips to enjoy.

 Upon arrival in Mallaig, you'll hop on a tour boat for a 1-hour wildlife safari on Loch Nevis.
 The boat leaves from Mallaig's harbor, and as it enters the loch, you'll travel to Green Island, a haven for birds, seals, dolphins, whales, and basking sharks.
-You can spot these animals right from the deck, and there are plenty of snacks and drinks on the trip, including an onboard whiskey bar.
+You can spot these animals right from the deck, and there are plenty of snacks and drinks on the trip, including an onboard whisky bar.

 Upon returning to Mallaig, you'll transfer about two hours south down the coast to the 18th-century resort town of Oban, where you'll spend the night.

 Day 7: Coast of Mull Tour, Folk Music & Dining in Glasgow

 You'll begin the day with an exciting 2-hour boat tour.
 It's an incredible experience that will take you from Oban Bay into the Firth of Lorn.
 This inlet between the Isle of Mull and mainland Scotland features many islets that are habitats for various exotic wildlife.
 From the boat's deck, you're likely to spot sea eagles, seals, and the occasional dolphin.
 The tour also passes by three castles—Dunollie Castle is the oldest, as it dates back to the 7th century.